Israel provides intelligence on Islamic State - Western diplomat

 "The Israelis are very good with passenger data and with analysing social media in Arabic to get a better idea of who these people are," the diplomat said on condition of anonymity.

-Underscoring Israel's backstage role, it is not among countries being visited by U.S. Defence Secretary Chuck Hagel this week as he builds the anti-Islamic State coalition.
+Underscoring Israel's backstage role, it is not among countries being visited by U.S. Defense Secretary Chuck Hagel this week as he builds the anti-Islamic State coalition.

 But the Israeli-supplied intelligence would reach the U.S. partner "with the Hebrew and other markings scrubbed out" to avoid raising hackles among Arabs, Turks and perhaps even the Iranian forces who also view Islamic State as a foe, the diplomat said.